 SELECT statements in the query, you will see two tabs in the tool window.

 The Services tool window includes a list of consoles that are grouped according to a connection session to a data source.

-By default, DataGrip updates the same tab with results each time you run a query.
-You can change this behavior and create a tab each time you run a query.
+By default, DataGrip updates the same tab with results each time you run a new query after the previous one.
+You can change this behavior and create a tab each time you run a new query.

 In the IDE settings Ctrl+Alt+S, go to.

 Select the Open results in new tab checkbox and click OK.